liuchengxu/liuchengxu.github.io/_posts/2019-12-20-speed-up-vim-python-plugin-using-rust.md

 author: Liu-Cheng Xu
 ---

 This post essentially talks about making X 10x faster using Y, so it's obvious that X and Y must do the same thing, otherwise it's totally pointless to talk about the speed.
-The trick behind this is deadly simple, rewritting a scriptd program with another compiled language.
+The trick behind this is deadly simple, rewritting a scripted program with another compiled language.

 In this context, we are actually speeding up a Python function 10x faster by rewritting it in Rust.